 - Creating a Facebook group for audience members to engage with your team and each other

 Regardless of how you use your platform to provide special opportunities for your Facebook followers, you can once again use Adobe Spark to create the graphics you need to promote limited-time events and offers.
 This way, no part of your brand’s unique Facebook experience goes unnoticed.

 A brand new Facebook page can take time to grow, but Facebook advertising is an affordable marketing channel that can help you get results in no time.
 To make every Facebook ad count, you’ll want to pair it with a photo, graphic, or video that captivates the Facebook users you’re targeting.

-Hop onto Spark to make professional Facebook ad graphics that get viewers to click and take further action.
+Hop onto Adobe Spark to make professional Facebook ad graphics that get viewers to click and take further action.

 Alternatively, you can use our video maker to grab your target audience’s attention through movement.
 Zero editing skills are necessary to make the most out of this tool.
-Focus on perfecting your Facebook marketing strategy, and Spark will help you do the rest!
+Focus on perfecting your Facebook marketing strategy, and Adobe Spark will help you do the rest!